vyos/vyos-documentation/docs/quick-start.rst

   set interfaces ethernet eth0 firewall in name 'OUTSIDE-IN' set interfaces ethernet eth0 firewall local name 'OUTSIDE-LOCAL'

-Commit changes, save the configuration, and exit configuration mode:
+Commit the changes, save the configuration, and exit from the configuration
+mode:

 .. code-block:: none